deajan/backup-bench/README.md

 | size 4th run   | 769681          | 661720     | 666588             | 662558       | 673989        | 941247          |

 Remarks:
-- Very bad restore results can be observed across all backup solutions, we'll need to investigate this:
+- Very bad restore results can be observed across all backup solutions (except restic), we'll need to investigate this:
     - Both links are monitored by dpinger, which shows no loss
     - Target server, although being (really) old, has no observed bottlenecks (monitored, no iowait, disk usage nor cpu is skyrocketing)
 - Since last benchmark series, I changed Kopia's backend from SFTP to HTTPS.
 There must be a bottlebeck since backup times are really bad, but restore times improved